obeone/multi-registry-cache/README.md

 - **Traefik Proxy Integration**: Use Traefik for intelligent routing and secure TLS endpoints out of the box.
 - **Performance Enhancements**: Utilize Redis to improve caching operations and reduce latency.
 - **Environment-Friendly**: Lower external data transfer, contributing to a reduced carbon footprint.
+- **Automated Cache Maintenance**: Configure TTLs to prune stale repositories with the maintenance helper.

 ## Table of Contents 📚